JJLongoria/aura-helper-package-generator/README.md

 # [**Metadata JSON Format**](#metadata-file)

-The Metadata JSON file used by Aura Helper Framework and modules have the next structure.
+The Metadata JSON Format used by Aura Helper Framework and modules have the next structure.
 Some fields are required and the datatypes checked to ensure the correct file structure.

     {
         "MetadataAPIName": {